Identifying Deer-Vehicle Collision Concentrations in Minnesota

 Reducing the number of DVCs in a cost-efficient manner would require an analysis of DVCs, using geographic, road type, land use, deer, traffic volume, and other data to identify locations where safety measures or warnings would be most beneficial.
-In this project we will analyze about 10,000 DVCs to identify factors which increase the risk of a DVC in Minnesota.
+In this project, researchers will analyze about 10,000 DVCs to identify factors that increase the risk of a DVC in Minnesota.

 Many DVCs without significant vehicle damage or passenger injury go unreported to MnDPS.
-We will collect roadkill data to estimate the number of unreported DVCs in 2021-2022 in the Duluth area, with possibility of applying this method more broadly across Minnesota.
-This data is critical to establish that DVCs that have caused significant property damage or human injury are not different from DVCs that are unreported.
+Researchers will collect roadkill data to estimate the number of unreported DVCs in 2021-2022 in the Duluth area, with the possibility of applying this method more broadly across Minnesota.
+This data is critical to establish that DVCs which have caused significant property damage or human injury are not different from DVCs that are unreported.

-The products that will be available from this proposed project include:
+The products that will be available from this project include:

 1. Literature review on DVCs.